 Overall, the increase in the capital requirement is justified as the business continues with the development of the growth strategy.
-Specifically this can be attributed to expanding relationships to third party clients, the development of the operating model, and advancements with the distribution and the product development strategy.
+Specifically, this can be attributed to expanding relationships to third party clients, the development of the operating model, and advancements with the distribution and the product development strategy.

 The Pillar 1 calculation has increased from the previous year as overall repeatable Fixed Overheads have increased.
-Audited expenditure in 2017 has increased in comparison to 2016 as a function of the growing business.
+Audited expenditure in 2018 has increased in comparison to 2017 as a function of the growing business.

-The Pillar 2 analysis shows that the risk profile of the Firm (£30.7m) has increased on the previous year (£24.7m).
-Breaking this down the contribution from Operational Risk is £18.8m (2017: £16.4m), Market Risk is £5.4m (2017: £3.0m) and Credit Risk is £6.5m (2017: £5.3m).
+The Pillar 2 analysis shows that the risk profile of the Firm (£37.5m) has increased on the previous year (£30.7m).
+Breaking this down the contribution from Operational Risk is £21.1m (2018: £18.7m), Market Risk is £7.5m (2018: £5.4m) and Credit Risk is £8.9m (2018: £6.5m).
 The approach to the Pillar 2 calculation is the same as the previous year.

-The Wind-Down number (£25.0m) has increased from last year (£23.4m).
-The increase is primarily due to the growth of the business which has resulted in a larger cost base to wind-down.
+The Wind-Down number (£28.2m) has increased from last year (£25.0m).
+The increase is largely due to the increased cost base of HFML.